raspberrypi/documentation/configuration/wireless/access-point-routed.md

 wpa_pairwise=TKIP
 rsn_pairwise=CCMP
 ```

+Note the line `country_code=GB`: it configures the computer to use the correct wireless frequencies in the United Kingdom. **Adapt this line** and specify the 2 letter ISO code of your country.
+See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of 2 letter ISO 3166-1 country codes.

 To use the 5 GHz band, you can change the operations mode from `hw_mode=g` to `hw_mode=a`.
 Possible values for `hw_mode` are:
  - a = IEEE 802.11a (5 GHz)